-Developments that qualify for the Service Enriched Priority and commit to provide services that fall under the Service Parameters as reflected below may receive one point per Service Parameter.
+- Applications that include a commitment to provide services for the duration of the affordability period will receive (5 points). - Applications that commit to provide services that fall under the Service Parameters as reflected below may receive one point per Service Parameter.
 Applications must include a fully executed letter of intent for each Service Parameter to receive points for that category.
-In awarding points, MHDC will evaluate the quality of services provided, the correlation between the services or programs to the tenant population, the service delivery plan and the duration of the commitment (minimum of 3 years).
+In awarding points, MHDC will evaluate the quality of services provided, the correlation between the services or programs to the tenant population, the service delivery plan and the duration of the commitment from the service provider(s) (minimum of 3 years).